33 Simple Ways to Keep Your Dog Busy Indoors

 15. Get Some Puzzle Toys For Your Dog

-Keep you dog mentally stimulated by giving them a puzzle to solve.
+Another great way to keep your dog mentally stimulated is by giving them a puzzle to solve.
 There are a ton of dog puzzle toys available, as well as treat dispensing toys like the Kong Wobbler.
 There’s also a ton of great DIY toys out there you can make.
 I love the simple muffin tin game – if you have a muffin tin and some tennis balls you’re ready to play.